Land Designations that Contribute to Conservation in B.C.

 - Resource Exclusion Areas—covering 12.4% of B.C.—includes all designations that fully exclude one or two resource activities for the purpose of conservation.

-- Spatially Managed Areas—currently covering 24.5% of B.C.— includes all spatial designations managing or limiting development or a resource activity for the purpose of conservation, or a spatial management regime in place to preserve specified elements of biodiversity but where activity is still allowed to occur.
+- Spatially Managed Areas—currently covering 24.5% of B.C.— includes spatial designations managing development or a resource activity for the purpose of conservation—but where conservation is not the sole or primary objective—and resource activity is still allowed to occur.
 The designations within this category vary significantly in purpose and scope of management.

 - More detail on the land designations that contribute to conservation and the three categories are provided below.